 Launch apps using keyboard shortcuts in Windows 10

 Step 1: The first step is to create a desktop shortcut for the app that you want to launch using the keyboard shortcut.
-To do so, simply open the Start menu and drag-and-drop app from the Start menu to the desktop to create desktop shortcuts for the selected app.
+To do so, search for the app in the Start/taskbar search, right-click on its entry and then click the Pin to Start option.

 Step 2: Now, drag and drop the pinned app from the Start to the Desktop area.
 Before you begin dragging and dropping, make sure that you can see the desktop!

 In this article, we are creating a keyboard shortcut to open the Mail app.

 Step 3: Once the app shortcut is on desktop, right-click on it, and then click Properties.

 Once done, click the Apply button.
 You may now try the newly created keyboard shortcut.